waihon/reservation-api/README.md

     ```
     rbenv rehash
     ```
-14. Verify that Rails 6.1.4 was successfully installed by typing:
-    ```
-    rails -v
-    ```
-    You should see something like the following, though your exact path number may be slightly different:
-    ```
-    Rails 6.1.4.4
-    ```
 #### SQLite
-15. Navigate to SQLite installer [downloads page](https://sqlite.org/download.html) and click the installer below "Precompiled Binaries for Mac OS X".
+14. Navigate to SQLite installer [downloads page](https://sqlite.org/download.html) and click the installer below "Precompiled Binaries for Mac OS X".
-16. Save the installer to your Desktop, for example, and then run the installer once it has finished downloading.
+15. Save the installer to your Desktop, for example, and then run the installer once it has finished downloading.
 16. Proceed to the [next section](#remaining-sections).

 ### <a name="windows-10">*Windows 10*</a>